 To update Domain Wide Delegation

-Using a web browser, log in to the Google Cloud Console using the admin account.
+Using a web browser, log in to the Google Cloud Console using the Super Admin account.

 Navigate to Security > API Controls > Manage Domain Wide Delegation.